 frequency of view updates and thus also limit network traffic.
 For example:

 If there is no View in the clients or if the Mirror 2D View on Clients checkbox in the HubNet Control Center is not checked, then no view updates are sent to the clients.

 If the View is included in the client, two messages are sent to the server every time the user clicks in the view.
 The first message, when the user presses the mouse button, has the tag “View”.
 The second message, sent when the user releases the mouse button, has the tag “Mouse Up”.
 Both messages consist of a two item list of the x and y coordinates.
 For example, to turn any patch that was clicked on by the client red, you would use the following NetLogo code:

 if hubnet-message-tag = "View" [ ask patches with [ pxcor = (round item 0 hubnet-message) and pycor = (round item 1 hubnet-message) ] [ set pcolor red ] ]

 When view mirroring is enabled, by default clients see the same view the activity leader sees on the server.
 But you can change this so that each client sees something different, not just a literal “mirror”.

 You can change what a client sees in two distinct ways.
 We call them “client perspectives” and “client overrides”.

-and links in the client views.
-You can override any of the variables
+the client views.
+You can override any of the variables affecting an agent’s